Updated: 17/09/2025

 How will the code help integrate more renewable energy sources with the grid?

-The new rules will help encourage more flexible DER owners or aggregators (or flexibility service providers (FSPs)) of renewable energy to participate in electricity markets, making it easier for them to get involved.
+The new rules will help encourage more flexibility providers of renewable energy to participate in electricity markets, making it easier for them to get involved.

 System operators will need to coordinate to provide efficient congestion and voltage options.
 That coordination will also help address the integration of new generation, storage, and loads from renewable sources cost-efficiently.